 New Master Advisors will be recognized at the annual Outstanding Advisor Breakfast.

-New Master Advisors will have the opportunity to be assigned a Senior Master Advisor Mentor who will serve as a campus resource while the individual is a Master Advisor candidate (before the advisor has fully completed Master Advisor Certification Requirements).
+Master Advisor candidates will have the opportunity to be assigned a Senior Master Advisor Mentor who will serve as a campus resource.

-New Senior Master Advisors will be will be alowed a professional development stipend upon request from the Office of Vice Provost following completion of program requirements.
+New Senior Master Advisors will earn a $500 stipend from the Office of the Vice Provost following completion of program requirements.

 Attendance at the Master Advisor Seminar (usually offered over Fall break) will satisfy this requirement.

 Workshops, luncheons, professional development sessions, attending conferences, and/or advising-related activities that relate to the needs of your particular academic program or advising office count as Master Advisor events.
 Master Advisor Events should be completed prior to April 1st.

 This is due after the other requirements are completed, and should be a reflection of how your view of advising has changed or updated after completion of Master Advisor related events at NKU.

 Applicants will be notified whether or not their application for Senior Master Advisor status has been accepted before the Outstanding Advisor Awards Breakfast in late April/early May.